 - I signed up and completed the coursework for VHL about a month before starting the PWK course to get familiar with studying and the course work

 - I would recommend rooting about a dozen or so HTB boxes before signing up for VHL, so you aren’t going in blind

 - You can find lists on the HTB Discord channel or on other people blogs about which HTB boxes are OSCP like

 - If you are unfamiliar with Buffer Overflow, I would recommend watching the Computerphile video explaining the process

 Disclaimer: I have not yet written the OSCP exam.
-As of this post, I have completed the PWK course, lab exercises and am currently rooting the lab network, public, dev, IT, and admin.
+As of this post, I have completed the PWK course, lab exercises.
+I have taken a new job and have put this on hold until Winter 2021.